ioBroker-Bot/ioBroker.flexcharts/README.md

 Same chart should show up as in previous example.

 Pls. note, **you have to use the `onMessage()` functionality to receive the trigger from the adapter**.
 Default vaule for the message is `flexcharts` as shown in example above.
-You may use different messages by providing an additional parameter, e.g. to uses message `mycharts` add `&message=mycharts` to http address: `http://localhost:8082/flexcharts/echarts.html?source=script&message=mycharts`
+You may use different messages by providing an additional parameter, e.g. to use message `mycharts` add `&message=mycharts` to http address: `http://localhost:8082/flexcharts/echarts.html?source=script&message=mycharts`

 Additional paramters can be forwarded to the script and will be available within the script in variable `data`.
 Try following command: `http://localhost:8082/flexcharts/echarts.html?source=script&chart=chart1&params={"period":"daily"}`